kitchens

 RESTAURANTS ARE A MICROCOSM OF ISSUES FACING THE COUNTRY TODAY

 This article is inspired by a story related to the youngest freshman U.S. representative Alexandria Ocasio – Cortez.
-Putting aside your individual political bent – she comes to the House of Representatives from a history of positions working in the restaurant business – so she automatically has street cred in my book.
-From her vantage… Continue reading
+Putting aside your individual political bent – she comes to the House of Representatives from a history of positions working in the… Continue reading

 -